 clothes with water.
 We bring water in have a bath with water.
 We wash our taps.
 We wash hands with water.
 We conversation - We get water from Vocabulary development through a water bottle to drink in school.
 Rhymes

-Washing of napkins with soap and Water play, how to fill water in a Fransferring water with sponge glass from a jug. water
+Washing of napkins with soap and Water play, how to fill water in a Transferring water with sponge glass from a jug. water

 To offer water to the guests.
-How to To drink clean water. hold a tray.
+How to hold a tray.